-2. Describe the review process of the quarterly CEEDS reports on workforce composition, utilization, new hires and promotions data presented in your quarterly agency workforce dashboard and/or internal workforce reporting.
+2. Describe the review process of the quarterly CEEDS reports on workforce composition, utilization, and new hires and promotions data presented in your quarterly agency workforce dashboard and/or internal workforce reporting.
 Describe how your agency's EEO Officer, Personnel Officer and Agency Head work together to review demographic trends.
 These reports must be reviewed regularly with the Agency Head.

 NOTE: If necessary, the agency can reach out to DCAS OCEI for guidance on interpreting their underutilization reports.
-However, it is the agency's responsibility to use that data to inform the formulation of its recruitment plans and efforts.
+However, it is the agency's responsibility to use that data to inform the formulation of its recruitment plans and efforts to reduce/eliminate underutilization.

-☑ The agency conducts regular reviews of the CEEDS workforce reports and the summary dashboard sent to the EEO Officer by DCAS' Office of Citywide Equity and Inclusion (OCEI) to provide demographic data and trends.
+The agency conducts regular reviews of the CEEDS workforce reports and the summary dashboard sent to the EEO Officer by DCAS' Office of Citywide Equity and Inclusion (OCEI) to provide demographic data and trends.
 The review includes an analysis of workforce composition by job title, job group, race/ethnicity and gender for all employees; new hires, promotions and separation data; and utilization analysis.

-Reviewed with Frequency Human Resources \Box Quarterly \boxtimes Semi-Annually \Box Annually \Box Other General Counsel \Box Quarterly \boxtimes Semi-Annually \Box Annually \Box Other Agency Head □Quarterly ⊠Semi-Annually □Annually □Other Other (specify) Quarterly Semi-Annually Annually Other

-- The agency review entails a discussion concerning perceived workplace barriers for job groups at may surface in underutilization reports and for factors that may be creating these barriers (e.g., hiring patterns in specific job titles). - ☑ The agency reaches out to DCAS to serve as a resource in identifying strategies and best practices to address barriers to entry as well as to receive guidance concerning the interpretation of underutilization reports.
+Reviewed with Frequency Agency Head $\square$ Quarterly $\square$ Semi-Annually $\square$ Annually $\square$ Other Human Resources $\square$ Quarterly $\square$ Semi-Annually $\square$ Annually $\square$ Other General Counsel □ Quarterly ☑ Semi-Annually □ Annually □ Other Other ( specify) □ Quarterly □ Semi-Annually □ Annually □ Other ☐ The agency review entails a discussion concerning perceived workplace barriers for job groups that may surface in underutilization reports and for factors that may be creating these barriers (e.g., hiring patterns in specific job titles). ☐ The agency reaches out to DCAS to serve as a resource in identifying strategies and best practices to address barriers to entry as well as to receive guidance concerning the interpretation of underutilization reports.